-Despite the fact my mum constantly warns me not to, I often take ibuprofen on an empty stomach during the monthly visit from Lady Flow.
+Despite the fact my mum constantly warned me not to, I often took ibuprofen on an empty stomach during the monthly visit from Lady Flow.
 It seemed harmless at the time but I can only imagine what that has done to my stomach over the years.

 What’s next then?

-I’ve just downloaded a free IBS app called Bowelle and will be using that to track and chart my progress over the next month or so.
+I’ve just downloaded a free IBS app called Bowelle and will be using that to track and chart my progress over the next few months.

 I want to be able to have some sort of chart to see what works and actually helps me to find a happy balance.

 My mother has always joked that I’m a stubborn goat – I am a Capricorn after all – so please believe I will be trying to keep all my favourite things in my diet for as long as possible.

 I am so tired of seeing people have to switch to a sugar free, this free, that free, crazy strict diet in order to be okay.
 While it is necessary for some, maybe it’s not the only option.